chipweinberger/flutter_blue_plus/README.md

 **For iOS:**

-If `adapterState` is `unknown`, you need to wait longer until the state is determined.
+`adapterState` always starts as `unknown`.
+You need to wait longer for the service to initialize.
 Use this code:

 ```
 // wait for actual adapter state, up to 3 seconds